Joel Stransky: Later career

-He later returned to South Africa, and is a part-time rugby union television commentator.

-In January 2007, Stransky joined Altech Netstar (Pty) Ltd. as Sales & Marketing director.
-In January 2008, he was appointed managing director, but subsequently resigned.
-He was then employed by the Steinhoff Group in a marketing and promotional capacity.
+He later returned to South Africa, and is a part-time rugby union television colour commentator.
+He joined Altech Netstar (Pty) Ltd. in 2007 as sales and marketing director.
+He was later employed by the Steinhoff Group in a marketing and promotional capacity.
 He founded Pivotal Capital in 2012.

-In film
+Honours

+At the South African Jewish Board of Deputies' 120th anniversary gala dinner in 2024, he was honoured among 100 remarkable Jewish South Africans who have contributed to South Africa.
+The ceremony included speeches from Chief Rabbi Ephraim Mirvis, and Stransky was honoured among other rugby union players, such as Fred Smollan, Cecil Moss, and Alan Menter.

+Cultural depictions

-In the 2009 movie Invictus, he is portrayed by Scott Eastwood.
+He is portrayed by Scott Eastwood in the 2009 movie Invictus.